 Water Filtration Units

 Of the backpacking water filters, the Katadyn Hiker Pro, Katadyn Hiker Microfilter, MSR Miniworks EX, and Lifestraw Universal offer protection from both microorganisms and chemicals like pesticides to improve the taste of the water.
-The LifeStraw Flex can remove lead which is a unique property, and a great option if you're worried about lead in the water source.
+The LifeStraw Flex can remove lead, which is a unique property.
+This is an excellent option if you are concerned about lead in your water sources.

 Filters that utilize a hollow fiber filtration media, like the Platypus GravityWorks and the MSR Autoflow XL, are plentiful in this review.
 If it doesn't have a carbon core, don't expect it to improve the taste of water or remove chemicals.
 These two gravity filters, for example, cannot remove these contaminants.

 A Note on Water Turbidity